lsst-sqre/sqr-001/README.rst

 The second one is intercepted by the gitLFS client (due to the smudge and clean filters set up) and uses the .gitconfig to locare the location of the gitLFS server it should be addressing.
 In our case that is git-lfs.lsst.codes.
-The gitLFS server queries the Github API to ensure the user has org permissions (we can't let anyone on the open Internet push to our server!).
+The gitLFS server queries the GitHub API to ensure the user has org permissions (we can't let anyone on the open Internet push to our server!).
 It checks that the requested blob exists in the backing store, and hands the client a URL that it can use to retrieve it.
 The client then fetches the URL to retrieve it from our object store.

-Other git-lfs.lsst.codes components
+Other git-lfs.lsst.codes components:

-- Passenger is used to run the git-lfs-s3-server ruby gem
+- Passenger is used to run the git-lfs-s3-server ruby gem,
-- Nginx is used for SSL termination.
+- Nginx is used for SSL termination,
-- Redis is used for credential caching.
+- Redis is used for credential caching,
-- s3s3 is our backup service backing onto AWS S3
+- s3s3 is our backup service backing onto AWS S3.

 The object store components are: